Business Process Mapping for Improvement

 a process could include;

-The ONE Insight Only Your Business Process Map Can Tell You!
+The ONE Insight Only Your Business Process Map COULD Tell You, if you know how to ask!

 Your business process map will tell you lots of things as we've mentioned.
 There is one insight you should gain from your BPM, business process mapping, activity you may never see any where else.

-NOTE: this isn't how long does each activity, step take BUT how long does the process take in total? from start to finish?
+NOTE: this isn’t how long does each activity, each step take BUT how long does the process take in total? from starting the process to finishing it?

 Think about the process of buying a house through a solicitor;